openFyde/overlay-arm64-openfyde_vmware/README.md

 <br>

 ## About the board `armd64-openfyde_vmware`
- - This board is a openFyde version for vmware which is similar with [amd64-vmware](https://fydeos.com/release/15.0/amd64-vmware).
+ - This board is for the openFyde release for VMware which is similar to [amd64-vmware](https://fydeos.com/release/15.0/amd64-vmware).

- - For best use experience, suggest to use it on [VMware Fusion](https://www.vmware.com/products/desktop-hypervisor/workstation-and-fusion) for Mac ARM SOC.
+ - For best use experience, we suggest to use it on [VMware Fusion](https://www.vmware.com/products/desktop-hypervisor/workstation-and-fusion) for Mac with Apple Silicon.